nuclia/nucliadb/nucliadb_telemetry/README.md

         stream="testing",
     )

+    async def callback(message):
+        # Do something with your message
+        # and optionally return something
+        return True

     while True:
         try:
-            async for message in jsotel.pull_many(subscription, fetch_count=2):
+            async for result in jsotel.pull_many(subscription, callback, fetch_count=2):
-                # Do something with each message
+                # Do something with the result of the callback of each message
+                assert result
         except errors.TimeoutError:
             # No messages
             pass